 A product designer may take a direct role in the management of a product, or cultivate a close working relationship with a product manager or owner.

 Many product designers tend to play a core part in the initial steps of developing a product, right from the creation of the first concepts.
-They will be able to identify and determine the specific aims of a product, before transforming it into a practical tool users can interact with.
+They will be able to identify and determine the specific aims of a product, before transforming it into a practical tool which users can interact with.

 After all, successful products cater to the users’ requirements, and the product designer’s work is crucial to this.